 The College has adopted an adaptation of Thomas More's personal crest awarded to him as Lord Chancellor of England under Henry VIII.
-Whilst some of the imagery may seem a bit obscure and outdated in contemporary times, the symbolism of More's crest is just as relevant to this College today as it was to our patron saint over 400 years ago.
+Whilst some of the imagery may seem a bit outdated in contemporary times, the symbolism of More's crest is just as relevant to this College today as it was to our patron saint over 400 years ago.

-- The cross, which runs through the centre of the crest, is said to be the most honourable charge to be found in heraldry, and its bearing is the express badge of the Christian. - The unicorn is one of the most fabulous beasts of mythology.
+• The cross, which runs through the centre of the crest, is said to be the most honourable charge to be found in heraldry, and its bearing is the express badge of the Christian faith.

+- The unicorn is one of the most fabulous beasts of mythology.
 It is much used in heraldry and signifies extreme courage. - The rooster is traditionally seen as a bird of great courage always prepared for battle, and frequently fighting "to the death".
 Being the herald of dawn, it is often used as an emblem of watchfulness, and may be used in armoury to signify a person of notable achievement in the parliamentary senate. - The small chevrons (or chevronels) which run through each of the quarters, were military stripes of merit. - The roundles (the three disks on two of the chevronels) when white, as in this case, are called plates, and denote generosity.

-Therefore, the crest of Sir Thomas More adopted by the College, signifies courage, honour, generosity and achievement all supported by the cross of Christ.
-It is indeed a fitting symbol for this College, and a statement of that to which we should all aspire.
+Therefore, the crest of Sir Thomas More adopted by the College, signifies courage, honour, generosity, and achievement all supported by the cross of Christ.
+It is indeed an aspirational symbol for this College.